NexClipper/nexclipper.github.io/blog/2021-03-22-values-of-nexcilpper-eng.md

 #### [We're Hiring](https://www.notion.so/nexclipper/We-re-Hiring-c356a7b503d5403289bc3cf8ac20c6ea)

-Please give us various feedback on all of our technologies and products, including blogging, and if you have any questions or need any technical meetings, please contact us at [support@nexclipper.io](mailto:support@nexclipper.io) and we will reply to you as soon as soon as possible.
+Please give us various feedback on all of our technologies and products, including blog contents, and if you have any questions or need any technical meetings, please contact us at [support@nexclipper.io](mailto:support@nexclipper.io) and we will reply to you as soon as soon as possible.